DCMLab/pitchplots/README.md

 What things you need to install the software and how to install them

 ```
-You will need python on your computer and the following libaries: matplotlib, pandas and numpy
+You will need python on your computer and the following libaries: matplotlib, pandas, numpy and magenta
 ```

-note that if you are using anaconda, these libraries are already installed
+note that if you are using anaconda, these libraries are already installed except magenta

 ### Installing